Graph Burning: Bounds and Hardness: Variants of Graph Burning

 \subsection{Total Burning}

 In the ``\emph{total burning}'' problem, we burn both vertices and edges of the graph.
-Here, in each step, $i$, an unburned vertex or edge is burned, and the fire spreads to all the vertices and edges that are neighbors of some vertex or edge that is burned within step $i-1$ until all the vertices and edges of $G$ have been burned.
-For a graph $G$, the \emph{total burning number}, denoted by $b_T(G)$, is the minimum number of steps required to burn all the vertices and edges of $G$.

-The \emph{total graph} of a graph $G$, denoted by $T(G)$, is the graph with the vertex set $V \cup E$, and there exists an edge between two vertices $x$ and $y$ in $T(G)$ if and only if $x$ and $y$ are either adjacent vertices or adjacent edges or $x$ is incident on $y$ or vice versa in $G$.
-The burning number of a total graph $T(G)$ is denoted as $b(T(G))$.
-Hence, it is clear that $b_T(G) = b(T(G))$.
-Therefore, the study of the total burning problem is the same as the study of burning in total graphs.
-Henceforth, we use $b_T(G)$ to denote the burning number of a total graph $T(G)$. \citet{Moghbel2020TotalBurning} introduced the total burning problem and conjectured the relationship between $b_T(G)$ and $b(G)$ as follows.
+In each step $i$, an unburned vertex or edge is burned, and the fire spreads to all vertices and edges that are neighbors of some vertex or edge that is burned within step $i-1$ until all the vertices and edges of $G$ have been burned.
+The \emph{total burning number} of a graph $G$, denoted by $b_T(G)$, is the minimum number of steps required to burn all vertices and edges of $G$.
+The \emph{total graph} of a graph $G$, denoted by $T(G)$, is the graph with the vertex set $V \cup E$, and $xy \in E(T(G))$ if and only if the corresponding $x$ and $y$ are neighbors in $G$.
+It is easy to see that $b_T(G) = b(T(G))$ for any graph $G$.
+Therefore, computing $b_T(G)$ is equivalent to computing $b(T(G))$.
+Henceforth, we use $b_T(G)$ to denote the burning number of a total graph $T(G)$.
+Moghbel~\cite{Moghbel2020TotalBurning} introduced the total burning problem and conjectured the following relationship between $b_T(G)$ and $b(G)$, which we settle positively in Theorem~\ref{thm:TotalGraphBounds}.

 \begin{conjecture}[\cite{Moghbel2020TotalBurning}] For a connected graph $G$ with the burning number $b(G)$, and its total graph $T(G)$ with the burning number $b_T(G)$, we have $b(G) \le b_T(G) \le b(G) + 1$. \end{conjecture}